 My talent for producing creative events comes to me naturally via Madame Pink Lady.
 The party was hosted at The Richmond (location no longer undisclosed.),Toronto’s first green venue.
 No plastic water bottles allowed, the Richmond keeps its environmental footprint to a minimum with the use of a waste-reduction policy, compact fluorescent light bulbs and seasonal menus.
 The venue is also pleasing to the eye with a loft balcony, high ceilings and soaring windows.

-The Noah Leibel quartet was situated on the loft balcony.
+The Richmond The Noah Leibel quartet was situated on the loft balcony. |

 To add another layer to this jewel-of-a-find location, my mother arranged to have the walls lined with framed photos featuring my sister, her fiancée, and a very special image of his mother and father.
 A great use of what otherwise would have been white walls, this detail was essential in creating the relaxed atmosphere as guests were given a snapshot into their six year, cross-country courtship.